Aims of income support for farmers

 Farming is a risky – and often costly – business.
 Agriculture is more dependent on the weather and climate than other sectors.
 There is an inevitable time gap between consumer demand and farmers being able to increase supply as growing more wheat or producing more milk takes time and investment.

-EU farmers are under pressure from the increasing global trade in food products and trade liberalisation.
-Developments on global markets increase competition, but also create new opportunities for the European agri-food sector.
+EU farmers are under pressure from increasing global trade in food products and trade liberalisation.
+Developments in global markets increase competition, but also create new opportunities for the European agri-food sector.
 Additionally, globalisation and fluctuations in supply and demand have made agricultural market prices more volatile in recent years, adding to farmers’ concerns.